How to Integrate Live Streaming on a Website

 1. How to embed live streaming video on a website

 First, let’s look at how to embed live streaming video on your website.
 First, if you’re using a feature-rich online video platform such as Dacast, this process is simple.
-We provide our users an embed code for each video content hosted on the Dacast platform.
+We provide our users with an embed code for each video content hosted on the Dacast platform.

 From there, copy this embed code for live streaming video from your Dacast account, in JS or iframe format, for each of your existing live channels.
 Next, go straight to your website.
 Log in as an administrator and edit the page on which you want to embed the live stream.
 Then, paste the code using a code editor, HTML code view, or similar tool.
 Publish the page, and the video player should appear on the page in question.
 As soon as the stream goes live, it will have a “play” button.
 For example, see below for a facsimile of how this stream will appear in WordPress.

 Finally, note that you can also go back and modify your embed code to change the size of your video player.